 In an age of global trade, the line between geographies is thinning rapidly, allowing MNCs and large corporations to startups and SMBs to engage in online commerce more than ever.
-The number of professionals consulting and working remotely has also increased in the last one decade.
+The number of professionals consulting and working remotely has also increased in the last decade.

-No wonder, the requirement of a secure payments solution to carry out business operations across the globe has touched the sky.
+No wonder, the requirement of a secure payments solution to carry out business operations across the globe have touched the sky.
 After all – no one wants to stay awake at night due to transactional worries.
 Each one us has the right to get paid for our jobs smoothly and efficiently, and businesses on the other also want to be able to transact seamlessly.

 Payoneer – making transactions simpler

 Yes.
 That’s what the platform is all about!
 But before I begin to delve into its features, let me give you a short background about the company.
 Payoneer, a financial services company, was founded in 2005 in New York.
 The mission behind its establishment was to assist people with online payments not just in the USA but also across the globe.

 As of today, it caters to more than 200 countries and transacts in over 150 kinds of currencies.
 Payoneer is an award-winning platform and has been a recipient of multiple recognitions such as 2015 PYMNTS Innovator Awards Silver Medal in B2B Innovation Category, 2017 Red Herring North America: Top 100 Winner, Deloitte’s 2017 Technology Fast 500™, and Inc Magazine’s Best Workplaces 2017.